How Does Health Insurance Work ?

 Look for a health plan with more inclusions and fewer exclusions.
 Make sure the policy covers hospital bills, pre- and post-hospitalisation expenses, home healthcare, daycare procedures, organ donor expenses, AYUSH treatments, and more.
 Opting for a comprehensive health plan will ease your financial worries during medical emergencies.

-Although a high sum insured will ensure better financial protection during expensive medical procedures, it will increase policy premiums by a significant percentage.
+Although a high sum insured will provide better financial protection for expensive medical procedures, it will increase policy premiums significantly.
 Therefore, calculate the premium amount and choose an affordable sum insured.

-If you want to cover yourself and your loved ones under health insurance, it is wise to choose a family floater instead of individual health plans.
+If you want to cover yourself and your loved ones under health insurance, it is wise to choose a family floater plan rather than individual health plans.
 This will save you from the hassles of maintaining separate policies.
 Moreover, a family health insurance policy will be more affordable than individual health insurance.
 However, it is wise to cover senior citizens under a separate plan.

 Choose a reputed insurance provider with a long list of network hospitals, with some good ones in the vicinity.
 If there is a medical emergency, you can reach the nearest network hospital without worrying about paying the bills from your pocket.